The top 10 tips for secure remote working

-Automation is key to ensure that company owned devices are proactively patched to prevent OS vulnerabilities being exploited and are also closely monitored to identify if device security compliance levels are as expected e.g. patching and AV protections are up to date.
+Automation is key to ensure that company-owned devices are proactively patched to prevent OS vulnerabilities from being exploited and are also closely monitored to identify if device security compliance levels are as expected e.g. patching and AV protections are up to date.

 8. Protect email services

 Email is still the number one attack vector for cyber-attacks and the COVID-19 crisis is an ideal lure for such attacks.
 Organisations should enhance their current email protections as much as possible.
 During the COVID-19 pandemic disinformation is being spread by an email impersonating credible organisations in order to sow distrust and confusion.
 Some suggestions, outside of the usual scanning for malicious content would be: